pspacek/python-ldap/Doc/ldif.rst

 implemented in pure Python and does not rely on any  non-standard modules.
 Therefore it can be used stand-alone without  the rest of the python-ldap package.

-.. % Author of the module code;
-.. % Leave at least one blank line after this, to simplify ad-hoc tools
-.. % that are sometimes used to massage these files.
-.. % ==== 2. ====
-.. % Give a short overview of what the module does.
-.. % If it is platform specific, mention this.
-.. % Mention other important restrictions or general operating principles.

 .. seealso::